Global change starts on a local level

 Sailing Around The World 2019-2021

-J. Henry will set sail from Charleston, South Carolina in November 2019 and return after circumnavigating the globe.
+J. Henry will set sail from Charleston, South Carolina in November 2019 and return in 2021 after exploring the Pacific and Caribbean basins.
 In addition to observing the environmental changes and challenges faced by coastal communities around the world, we intend to explore the cultural impacts of globalization and a shifting climate.
-We will be connecting with people who are actively adapting to these changes and developing culture-shifting solutions within their communities.
+We will be connecting with people who are actively adapting to these changes and developing stewardship-centric solutions within their communities based on indigenous sustainable management traditions.

-The journey will be a shared experience through film, photography, and written word.
+The journey will be a shared experience through film, photography, and prose.